Our free service provides you with a detailed estimate of your home's current market value.Learn More

 Thinking of buying a home in Vancouver WA?
 When you are considering purchasing a home there are many factors you need to take into account before deciding on the home that is right for you.
 You need to evaluate the location, price and amenities and make sure you have a home inspection to know if there are any repairs that are required.

-Joe and I work hard to help our clients find the best home in Vancouver that meets their needs and negotiate the best house for the lowest amount of money.
+We work hard to help our clients find the best home in Vancouver that meets their needs and negotiate the best house for the lowest amount of money.
 We don't try to "Sell" you a home, we want you to purchase the home that is right for you and we use all the tools at our disposal to make that happen.

 Here are some suggestions of how to start your home buying process.
 Be sure you have thought of all the reasons why you should buy vs rent.